-Maîtrise (Master's): A two-year graduate program (45 to 48 credits) leading to a university master's degree.
+Maîtrise (Master's): a two-year graduate program (45 credits) leading to a university master's degree.

-Mémoire (Master's thesis): A written presentation of the results of research conducted as part of a master's degree with thesis.
+Mémoire (Master's thesis): a written presentation of the results of research conducted as part of a master's degree with thesis.

-Microprogramme (short program): A university program at the undergraduate or graduate level that has from 9 to 18 credits and leads to a short program attestation.
+Microprogramme (short program): a university program at the undergraduate or graduate level that has from 9 to 18 credits and leads to a short program certificate.